City-of-Helsinki/drupal-hdbt/README.md

 - only override eslint rules inline for readability

 ## Visual regression testing
 BackstopJS is used for testing visual regressions.
-By default the test runs with Chromium as the browser.
+By default the testing runs with Chromium as the browser engine.
+The tests run against the content from the `helfi_test_content` module, so it should be installed and the test content imported.

 ### Fast test
 Fast test is for a quicker check covering only two breakpoints, mobile and desktop.
 Also not all variants are checked in this mode.